Module information

 What if I don't pass all of my credits?

-An Award Board can apply compensation when:
+An examining board can apply compensation when:

-- You have achieved the overall pass mark for the programme level (40% for levels 3-6 and 50% for level 7)
+- you have achieved the overall pass mark for the programme level (40% for levels 3-6 and 50% for level 7)

-- You have already passed modules worth a minimum of 90 credits at the same programme level or above
+- you have already passed modules worth a minimum of 90 credits at the same programme level or above

-- A professional body permits it (some do not)
+- a professional body permits it (some do not)

-- The learning outcomes for the module have been met
+- the learning outcomes for the module have been met.

 Introduction of a threshold of credits for progression